Stopping power: Energy transfer

 The energy transfer hypothesis states that for small arms in general, the more energy transferred to the target, the greater the stopping power.
 It postulates that the pressure wave exerted on soft tissues by the bullet's temporary cavity hits the nervous system with a jolt of shock and pain and thereby forces incapacitation.

 Proponents of this theory contend that the incapacitation effect is similar to that seen in non-concussive blunt-force trauma events, such as a knock-out punch to the body, a football player "shaken up" as result of a hard tackle, or a hitter being struck by a fastball.
 Pain in general has an inhibitory and weakening effect on the body, causing a person under physical stress to take a seat or even collapse.
 The force put on the body by the temporary cavity is supersonic compression, like the lash of a whip.
 While the lash only affects a short line of tissue across the back of the victim, the temporary cavity affects a volume of tissue roughly the size and shape of a football.
 Giving further credence to this theory is the support from the aforementioned effects of drugs on incapacitation.
 Pain killers, alcohol, and PCP have all been known to decrease the effects of nociception and increase a person's resistance to incapacitation, all while having no effect on blood loss.

 Kinetic energy is a function of the bullet's mass and the square of its velocity.
 Generally speaking, it is the intention of the shooter to deliver an adequate amount of energy to the target via the projectiles.
 All else held equal, bullets that are light and fast tend to have more energy than those that are heavy and slow.

 Over-penetration is detrimental to stopping power in regards to energy.
 This is because a bullet that passes through the target does not transfer all of its energy to the target.
 Lighter bullets tend to have less penetration in soft tissue and therefore are less likely to over-penetrate.
 Expanding bullets and other tip variations can increase the friction of the bullet through soft tissue, and/or allow internal ricochets off bone, therefore helping prevent over-penetration.

 Non-penetrating projectiles can also possess stopping power and give support to the energy transfer hypothesis.
 Notable examples of projectiles designed to deliver stopping power without target penetration are Flexible baton rounds (commonly known as "beanbag bullets") and the rubber bullet, types of reduced-lethality ammunition.

 The force exerted by a projectile upon tissue is equal to the bullet's local rate of kinetic energy loss, with distance $\mathrm{d}E_k/\mathrm{d}x$ (the first derivative of the bullet's kinetic energy with respect to position).
-The ballistic pressure wave is proportional to this retarding force (Courtney and Courtney), and this retarding force is also the origin of both temporary cavitation and prompt damage (CE Peters).
+The ballistic pressure wave is proportional to this retarding force, and this retarding force is also the origin of both temporary cavitation and prompt damage.